 Allergies and Intolerances

 Food allergies in particular have increased in recent years, especially among young children.
-Reaction symptoms resemble those of hay fever or an upset stomach.
+The symptoms of an allergic reaction resemble those of hay fever or an upset stomach.
 Sometimes however, the symptoms can be more serious, particularly in the case of a severe food allergy where reactions to certain foods can be immediate and life-threatening.

-- Increasing the level of knowledge and awareness of food sensitivities, particularly food allergy, amongst staff members, and
+- Increasing the level of knowledge and awareness of food hypersensitivities, particularly food allergy, amongst staff members, and

-- Working with the parents/guardian of the child in question to draw up a management plan to ensure the child’s safety within the early childhood environment.
+- Working with the parents/guardians to draw up a management plan to ensure that the child is kept safe and not stigmatised within the early childhood environment.

 Watch the videos